Personal tax: Mostly procedural relief proposed for FY22

-New Delhi, Feb 1 (IANS) A revenue constrained Union Budget 2021-22 did not offer much to personal taxpayers, with mostly procedural relief rather than an exemption cushion proposed.
+New Delhi: A revenue constrained Union Budget 2021-22 did not offer much to personal taxpayers, with mostly procedural relief rather than an exemption cushion proposed.

 The proposals presented to the Parliament by Finance Minister Nirmala Sitharaman exempted senior citizens of 75 years and above, who are dependent on pension and interest income from filing income tax returns.
 However, the paying bank will deduct the necessary tax on their income.